Setup and troubleshoot a Bluetooth connection

 - Now try to pair again:

 - If rebooting in Safe Mode solves the problem, you might have installed a third-party app that keeps the phone from connecting properly.
-Find said app and remove it.
+Find this app and remove it.
 Worst-case scenario, perform a factory reset.

 - If rebooting in Safe Mode does not solve the problem,